cerebralsilage/Phaser-word-adventure/README.md

 # Phaser-word-adventure

 This was a codeacademy project.
 I built the functionality, but codeacademy supplied the images and page objects(storyline).
-I also added a background color, centered the game canvas, and made a canvas border just for looks.
+I also added a background color, centered the game canvas, and made a canvas border just for looks.  *Not optimized for mobile*

 ## Features
 * Built using Phaser 3